-Yet the federal law governing DC's emergency and contingency reserves includes several restrictions that make it difficult for the District to take advantage of this important strategy.
+The federal law governing DC's emergency and contingency reserves includes several restrictions that make it difficult for the District to utilize them.
 First of all, unlike most other states and cities, the District must repay the money tapped from the fund within two years, with at least half repaid in the first year.
 Think about it on a personal level: When an unexpected event comes up, like a job loss, you might take money out of your savings account to help with expenses until you start working steadily again.
 But do you pay the money back right away?
 Usually not.